Adlink-ROS/neuronbot2/README.md

 ## NeuronBot 2 in ROS2
-NeuronBot2 is the newest version of NeuronBot make by Adlink, which fully supports ROS1 and ROS2.
+NeuronBot2 is the newest version of NeuronBot made by Adlink, which fully supports ROS1 and ROS2.

 ### Features
 * Nice